revgum/demo-ts/README.md

 ## Running the full stack
 The Makefile includes a target to launch the full stack (infrastructure, services) in `development` mode.
 In general, running `make` is the recommended way to build and launch a fresh stack everytime.

-***Note: When you `ctrl-c` to exit a running stack, the containers will still be running in podman.
+***Note: When you `ctrl-c` to exit a running stack, the Makefile will capture that and bring the entire stack down.
 If launching the stack shows errors about pre-existing containers running, you can run `make down` to tear down an existing stack or run `make` to launch a completely fresh stack.***

 ### Commands
 - `make` : Tear down, build and launch a fresh full stack.